Calvin Harris And Frank Ocean Drop New Single

 — Calvin Harris (@CalvinHarris) February 21, 2017

 Harris’ last piece of music was the single “My Way,” released in September 2016.
-As Rolling Stone notes, it was the first song which featured Harris’ vocals since 2014’s “Summer.”
+As Rolling Stone noted, it was the first song which featured Harris’ vocals since 2014’s “Summer.”

 Quavo and Offset, members of the hip hop group Migos, are also credited with writing the song.
 Offset appears on the track rapping lines such as, “Swallow the bottle while I sit back and smoke gelato/ Walk in my mansion 20 thousand paintin’ Picasso.”

 Migos formed in Georgia in 2009 and is made up of the rappers Quavo, Takeoff and Offset.
 The group recently found themselves caught up in a fight with rapper Sean Kingston while in Las Vegas.
-A gunshot was fired outside the Sands Expo & Convention Center during the fight, Pitchfork reports, leading to a man’s arrest.
+A gunshot was fired outside the Sands Expo & Convention Center during the fight, Pitchfork reported, leading to a man’s arrest.
 No one was injured in the altercation however.

 The group released their second album, Culture, in January 2017, which included the successful single “Bad & Boujee.”
 Migos told Rolling Stone they were surprised to see the song reach wide success.
 “We did it the trap way, not the pop way.”